Public libraries in North America: Carnegie libraries

-Andrew Carnegie, born to poverty taught himself and became a leading industrialist and philanthropist.
+Andrew Carnegie, born to poverty, taught himself and became a leading industrialist and philanthropist.
 Among his many philanthropies was the public library—he built and furnished a library if the city agreed to maintain and staff it.
 He gave over $60 million, which was a vast fortune in 20th-century dollars.
 Carnegie envisioned that libraries would "bring books and information to all people."

-A total of 2,509 Carnegie libraries were built between 1883 and 1929, including some belonging to universities.
-1,689 were built in the United States, 660 in Britain and Ireland, 125 in Canada, and others in Australia, New Zealand, and elsewhere.
+A total of 2,509 Carnegie libraries were built between 1883 and 1929, including some belonging to universities; 1,689 were built in the United States, 660 in Britain and Ireland, 125 in Canada, and others in Australia, New Zealand, and elsewhere.
 By 1930, half the American public libraries had been built by Carnegie.

 Carnegie was attached to free libraries since his days as a young messenger-boy in Pittsburgh, when each Saturday he borrowed a new book from one.
 Carnegie systematically funded 2,507 libraries throughout the English-speaking world.
-James Bertram, Carnegie's chief aide from 1894 to 1914 administered the library program, issued guidelines and instituted an architectural review process.
+James Bertram, Carnegie's chief aide from 1894 to 1914, administered the library program, issued guidelines and instituted an architectural review process.

 Between 1886 and 1917, Carnegie reformed both library philanthropy and library design, encouraging a closer correspondence between the two.
-The Carnegie buildings typically followed a standardized style called "Carnegie Classic": a rectangular, T-shaped or L-shaped structure of stone or brick, with rusticated stone foundations and low-pitched, hipped roofs, with space allocated by function and efficiency.
+The Carnegie buildings typically followed a standardized style called "Carnegie Classic": a rectangular, T-shaped or L-shaped structure of stone or brick, with rusticated stone foundations and low-pitched, hipped roofs, and space allocated by function and efficiency.